-Event Relationship Usage Documentation

-household as parent or in-laws.

-Bereavement Immediate Family Member of the deceased: parent, spouse, domestic partner, child, sibling, grandparent, grandchildren, immediate family in- laws, immediate step- family members, or other close relative who is a member of employee's household.
-Up to five working days Request for Leave form
+Event Relationship Usage Documentation at least one year of service with the College Eldercare Employee not living in the same household as parent or in-laws.
+Up to five days of accrued leave per fiscal year Leave and Time Off Request Form Bereavement Immediate Family Member of the deceased: parent, spouse, domestic partner, child, sibling, grandparent, grandchildren, immediate family in- laws, immediate step- family members, individuals that an eligible employee has an in loco parentis relationship, or other close relative who is a member of employee's household.
+Up to five working days Leave and Time Off Request Form Bereavement Aunt or Uncle Up to three working days Leave and Time Off Request Form